 3. Highlight your products and reflect your brand’s story

-It is important to follow a few best practices to educate, help, and inspire potential shoppers to locate your brand as well as your products.
+It is important to follow a few best practices educating, helping, and inspiring potential shoppers to locate your brand as well as your products.

 - When it comes to your Store’s messaging, visual identity, and tone – be consistent.